hoxhav/pic_sharing_social_media/README.md

 Note: For each API call check methods Validations for required params.
 Also don't forget to add the Authorization as key and bearer JWT key you get from login.

+Note2: In real work I would make a Swagger.io workbench that includes real time testing and documentation for the Laravel API I have created.